-- In 2014, the West Virginia Board of Education crafted a legislative policy called the Transformative System of Support for Early Literacy (18 W.V.C. §18-2E-10) to ensure a comprehensive statewide approach to closing the literacy achievement gap by the third grade. - The West Virginia Leaders of Literacy: Campaign for Grade Level Reading serves as the organizing body to help close the reading achievement gap for West Virginia's children.
+In 2014, the West Virginia Board of Education crafted a legislative policy called the Transformative System of Support for Early Literacy (18 W.V.C. §18-2E-10) to ensure a comprehensive statewide approach to closing the literacy achievement gap by the third grade.
+The West Virginia Leaders of Literacy: Campaign for Grade Level Reading serves as the organizing body to help close the reading achievement gap for West Virginia's children.
 To yield long term gains in student achievement, partnerships between stakeholders at the national, state, and local levels help ensure all young children in West Virginia are provided ample opportunities to establish positive dispositions toward literacy learning.
-These efforts are aligned with the national Campaign for Grade Level Reading focuses on school readiness, chronic absenteeism, summer learning loss, family engagement, the health determinants to early school success, and state-level outreach. - A strong partnership with The June Harless Center at Marshall University allows for the employment of five Early Literacy Specialists to work on the Campaign for Grade-Level Reading. - Each of the 55 county school districts in West Virginia is assigned to one of the Early Literacy Specialists.
-The Early Literacy Specialists work to serve WV communities by connecting stakeholders with research and resources in order to provide best practices in literacy education for every child. - The Early Literacy Specialists work with county school districts, community partners, and families to share best practices for building literacy skills in children starting at Birth.
-The focus of this work involves four components: school readiness, attendance, high-quality instruction, and extended learning. - School Readiness: One of the major initiatives to support families with early literacy development is to provide access to high-quality books in the home.
+These efforts are aligned with the national Campaign for Grade Level Reading focuses on school readiness, chronic absenteeism, summer learning loss, family engagement, the health determinants to early school success, and state-level outreach.
+The focus of this work involves four components: school readiness, attendance, high quality instruction, and extended learning.

+A strong partnership with The June Harless Center at Marshall University allows for the employment of seven Early and Elementary Learning Specialists to work on the Campaign for Grade-Level Reading.
+Each of the 55 county school districts in West Virginia is assigned to one of the Early and Elementary Learning Specialists.
+The Specialists work to serve WV communities by connecting stakeholders with research and resources to provide best practices in literacy education for every child.
+The Specialists work with county school districts, community partners, and families to share best practices for building literacy skills in children starting at birth.
+The focus of this work involves four components: school readiness, attendance, high quality instruction, and extended learning.

+- School Readiness: One of the major initiatives to support families with early literacy development is to provide access to high-quality books in the home.
 Each of the 55 counties participate in the Dolly Parton's Imagination Library program to support their efforts with this initiative. - Attendance: The goal of the Campaign for Grade-Level Reading is to decrease the percentage of students that are chronically absent.
-The Early Literacy Specialists work with each county to develop a plan to address attendance issues specific to their students and families. - High-Quality Instruction: Each county has the opportunity to receive support in their professional development plans for their staff.
-Such support might include

-- professional development training, coaching support, and resources and research of best practices for high-quality instruction. - Extended Learning: County literacy teams are encouraged to consider the opportunities children have in their community for both afterschool and summer programming.
+The Early and Elementary Learning Specialists work with each county to develop a plan to address attendance issues specific to their students and families. - High Quality Instruction: Each county has the opportunity to receive support in their professional development plans for their staff.
+Such support might include professional learning, coaching support, and resources and research of best practices for high quality instruction. - Extended Learning: County literacy teams are encouraged to consider the opportunities children have in their community for both afterschool and summer programming.
 A major focus is on opportunities for learning over the summer to reduce the summer slide. - Also, during the academic year, the hours after the school day ends-from 2 p.m. to 6 p.m.--are a peak opportunity to support students' learning.
 Afterschool and summer learning programs provide supplemental education and support to help close academic and opportunity gaps among students most in need.

-Part IV: Grant Focus
+Part II: Early Literacy Focus Areas